-On a late November day, I visited Tuxedo.
+Mrs. David Wagstaff is here seen with Ledgeland's Peg O' My Heart, one of her favored Chows On a late November day, I visited Tuxedo.
 To me there was . a beauty in the partial nakedness of the woodland.
-Gaunt, but appealing, the trees stood in the carpet of their summer drapery, bravely waiting for the bite of the wind and the swirl of the snow.
+Gaunt, but appealing, the trees stood in the carpet of their summelody.